Affordable Care Act (ACA) Frequently Asked Questions

 A12: Starting in 2014, the ACA mandates that most individuals maintain minimum essential coverage for themselves and their dependents or potentially be subject to an income tax penalty (this requirement is known as the “Individual Mandate”).
-Minimum essential coverage that is an employer-sponsored group health plan is not required to meet any affordability or minimum value requirements (unless the employer wishes to avoid a potential penalty for offering unaffordable coverage, which is $3,000 per subsidy-receiving full-time employee).
+Minimum essential coverage includes coverage under an employer-sponsored group health plan, coverage in the individual market, coverage under grandfathered health plans, Medicare, Medicaid, and certain other types of coverage.

 Q13: What is an “eligible employer-sponsored plan”?

 A13: Any health insurance coverage offered by an employer to an employee that is available in the small or large group market, or a governmental plan.
 The term also includes self-insured group health plans.
 Note that while an individual must maintain minimum essential coverage to comply with the Individual Mandate, a large employer (see Applicable Large Employers below) must offer coverage under an “eligible employer-sponsored plan” that meets affordability and minimum value requirements to avoid a potential Shared Responsibility penalty.

 Q14: When are the Shared Responsibility requirements effective?